 This often does, however, depend on the type of legal entity your business is classified as, local regulations, and other considerations that influence business owners' decisions.

+The following are common examples of businesses that need or strongly benefit from DBAs:

 Sole proprietors who want to operate under a different name.
 If your legal name is Winnie McBeth and you want to operate under "Winnie's Cupcakes," you'll need to file a DBA.
 This is because sole proprietorships are unincorporated, and aren't required to file formation papers or an official name with the state.
 In addition to being useful for branding purposes, this can be beneficial if you want more privacy or security, or if you ever change your legal name after having a business up and running.